SanketNalage/Kubernetes-Hand-on/KIND-cluster-Kubernetes/README.md

 sudo apt-get install docker.io
 ```

-## 3. Check the version of Kubectl,KIND,Docker and see the docker is instll or not.
+## 3. Check the version of Kubectl,KIND,Docker and see docker is instll or not.
 ```
 kubectl version
 kind --version